sthagen/python-flare-floss/doc/theory.md

 For example, some malware uses a single-byte XOR operating with a static key for all obfuscated strings, while other malware uses RC4 encryption with a unique key per string.
+Its often difficult to figure out how encoded data is protected without opening IDA Pro or reviewing a debugger trace.

-Manual extraction often involves thoroughly studying a decryption routine and reimplmenting it in a scripting language.
+Manual extraction of obfuscated strings commonly involves thoroughly studying a decryption routine and reimplementing it in a scripting language.
-This is a tedious and error-prone process, that is fun at first, and mind-numbing after a few iterations.
+This is a tedious and error-prone process that is fun at first, and mind-numbing after a few iterations.
 Alternatively, an analyst may instrument a debugger to hop around hundreds of locations in hopes of forcing the malware to decode itself.